italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

      - All public and/or private entities, conforming to a technical profile and accredited by the Federation Authority, that provide citizens with an IT Wallet Instance.
    * - Wallet Instance Attestation
      - Verifiable Attestation, issued by the Wallet Provider, that proves the security compliace of the Wallet Instance.
+   * - Non-Revocation Attestation
+     - Verifiable Attestation, issued by the Issuer, proving that a related Digital Credential is not revoked.
    * - App Attestation Service
      - Device manufacturer service that allows you to certify the authenticity of the mobile app (Wallet Instance).
    * - Qualified Electronic Attestation of Attributes (QEAA)